How Alaskan Cruises Differ From Caribbean Cruises (Hint: It’s NOT Just Colder)

 From the weather to schedules to excursions, and even the atmosphere on the ship, it’s not the same experience when heading to Alaska compared to a Caribbean cruise.
 To help you prepare, we’ve rounded up some of the biggest changes that you need to know about before you sail to one of the most remote and scenic places on the planet.

-The Vibe Onboard Is Different
+The Atmosphere Onboard Is Different

 If you’ve sailed the Caribbean on a major cruise line, then you know that the vibe is normally festive.
 There are big sail-away parties, drinks and cocktails flow freely, music is pumping poolside, and it’s generally a party.